Ul2910/mini-crab-game/README.md

 # mini-crab-game
-A very small 2D game (with the use of mlx graphic library).
+A very small 2D game for MacOS (with the use of mlx graphic library).

 Includes bonus version with slightly animated sprites.